odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 ## The architecture

-TODO - show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.

 The system is built on a singular access point between clients and servers.
 The general system bases itself on a one-to-many relationship from server to clients.
 The server itself is responsible for routing and broadcasting, as well as managing clients's connections.
 Clients behave independent of the server after establishing a connection.

 ## The flow of information and events

-TODO - describe what each network node does and when.
-Some periodic events?
-Some reaction on incoming packets?
-Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

 The server starts as without any connections to any clients.
 - When any client connects, the server establishes an independent connection to the client and then